pingcap/docs/sql-statements/sql-statement-explain-analyze.md

 ### IndexJoin

-The `IndexJoin` operator has 1 outer worker and N inner workers to executed in parallel.
-The join result preserves the order of the outer table and support batch lookup.
-The specific execution process is as follows:
+The `IndexJoin` operator has 1 outer worker and N inner workers for concurrent execution.
+The join result preserves the order of the outer table and supports batch lookup.
+The detailed execution process is as follows:

 1. The outer worker reads N outer rows, builds a task and sends it to the result channel and inner worker channel.
 2. The inner worker receives the task, reads key ranges from outer rows, and fetches inner rows.
 It then builds the inner row hash map.